 out/Release directory, depending on your build type.

 content_shell itself takes as an argument the HTML file you wish to run Blink on.
-Furthermore, one of the simplest types of debugging you might want to do is to see the basic page structure after a page load (this internal structure in Blink is called the Render Tree, not to be confused with the DOM Tree or the Line Box Tree).
+Furthermore, one of the simplest types of debugging you might want to do is to see the basic page structure after a page load (this internal structure in Blink is called the Layout Tree, not to be confused with the DOM Tree or the Line Box Tree).
 You can do this with a simple command line option of

 --dump-render-tree.
 Thus, one of your simplest debugging tools, seeing the page structure after a page load, might look something like:

 Starting the Debugger

 Debugging on Linux is generally done with GDB, so we will assume that's what you are using here.
 Not surprisingly, you will almost always want to compile Blink in debug mode to get all the symbols and tools you will need.

 content_shell, you will probably want to run it in single process mode, unless, of course, you are dealing with threading issues.
 This will greatly simplify your setup and speed up your debugging process.
 Doing this is as simple as starting

 content_shell with the

 A common GDB command to get everything started is:

 content_shell with the normal flags you pass it as well as